Double truck crash in icy conditions between Tekapo and Twizel

 AdvertisementAdvertise with NZME.

+The road is now open, down to one lane and under traffic control, with grit spread on the highway.

-It's a cold and icy start to the day for many parts of the south.
+It's been a cold and icy start to the day for many parts of the south.

 Some people are waking up to temperatures as low as minus -10C.